 Because opiates require a prescription, a common sign of opiate addiction is “doctor shopping.”
 Doctor shopping is a term used to describe the act of seeking medical attention from a wide number of doctors in order to procure a large number of addictive medications.

 Common Semi-Synthetic Opioids

 Many opioids are considered semi-synthetic.
-Semi-synthetic means that the starting ingredients for a drug are natural (e.g. opium), but that they are then modified in a lab in order to produce the desired effect.
+Semi-synthetic means that the starting ingredients for a drug are natural (e.g., opium), but they are then modified in a lab to produce the desired effect.
 Some semi-synthetic opioids are prescription drugs while others are, as we mentioned earlier, “street drugs.”

 Common semi-synthetic opioids include: